snstac/adsbcot/README.rst

 Copyright
 =========

-adsbcot is Copyright 2022 Greg Albrecht
+* adsbcot is Copyright 2022 Greg Albrecht

-`pyModeS <https://github.com/junzis/pyModeS>`_ is an optional extra package, and is Copyright (C) 2015 Junzi Sun (TU Delft).
+* `pyModeS <https://github.com/junzis/pyModeS>`_ is an optional extra package, and is Copyright (C) 2015 Junzi Sun (TU Delft).

 License
 =======

+Copyright 2022 Greg Albrecht <oss@undef.net>

-adsbcot is licensed under the Apache License, Version 2.0.
-See LICENSE for details.
+Licensed under the Apache License, Version 2.0 (the "License");
+you may not use this file except in compliance with the License.
+You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.

-`pyModeS <https://github.com/junzis/pyModeS>`_ is an optional extra package, and is licensed under the GNU General Public License v3.0.
+* `pyModeS <https://github.com/junzis/pyModeS>`_ is an optional extra package, and is licensed under the GNU General Public License v3.0.